to navigate my entire life between imagination and reality. So if you

 life is a breath and a heartbeat. bombom. bombom. si-no,

-si-no. each second you have this choice. and when you take it
+si-no. each second you have this choice. and when you take itthat moment becomes everything - it fills your every capacity for

 sensation and you immerse yourself in the present, receptive to all that